Due to COVID-19, the Math Lab is now hosted virtually through the Math 52/252 Canvas Shell.

 - 1 credit = 45 hours (about 3 hours per week, on average)

 Log onto Canvas periodically (at least once per week) to check your Math Lab page for information, announcements, messages, and new assignments.

-Instructor Math Lab Schedule
+Virtual Math Lab

-Fall 2018 (Klamath Trinity Campus)
+Spring 2020 (Klamath Trinity Campus)